ulthiel/sphinx-proof/README.md

 ## Fork by UT

-* Added environments "Quiz", "Aufgabe", "Code" (in files nodes.py and proof_type.py)
+* Added environments "Quiz", "Aufgabe", "Code", "Question", "Frage", "Conjecture", "Vermutung" (in files nodes.py and proof_type.py).
+Even though there is internationalization, I have added the German versions as separate environments because I use both in the same project and I think the internationalization does not work on individual files, just globally.

 ## Get started